 6. Yaheetech Standing Parakeet Bird Cage

-Yaheetech made this affordable tall cage for up to 2 small birds, especially for birds who like to climb.
-This cage is great for the bird who loves hanging toys.
+Yaheetech made this affordable tall cage for up to two small birds, especially for birds that like to climb.
+This cage is great for the bird that loves hanging toys.
 It comes with its own stand, and there’s even a storage crate located near the bottom to put extra supplies.
 There are a total of 10 doors, so there are many different places where you can put food, water, perches, and nests.
-The cage comes with 4 hooded feeders, a swing, and 3 wood perches.
+The cage comes with four hooded feeders, a swing, and three wood perches.
 And for the icing on top: an additional wooden perch is located at the very top of the cage.